small chef hat

 Directions

-Whisk flour, baking soda, baking powder, and salt together.
+Whisk flour, baking soda, and baking powder together in medium bowl.

-Cream together oil and sugar.
+Cream together oil and sugar in large bowl until smooth.
 This traps in air bubbles to help biscotti rise.

-Mix dry stuff with wet stuff then mix in almonds (I use a dough hook).
+Mix dry stuff with wet stuff, a little at a time, then mix in almonds.
 Chill dough for 10 minutes to relax the gluten.

 Put in greased pan (or spray with cooking oil).
 The dough should be about 1/2 inch thick -OR-